marianoiglesiasmarchese/sensitive-data-protection/README.md

   * [x] inner class with @Sensitive annotation
 * [x] Code comments enhancement and code clean up
 * [x] Clean up classes and packages
+* See how to add this to maven/gradle repositories
+* See how to make this run within an app that uses it as dependency
+  * Validate visibility of annotations
+  * Validate layout configuration overwrite
 * Try to replace the .xml by a .properties
 * Check layout functionality
-* See how to add this to maven/gradle repositories
+* Improve readme, describe:
+  * scope
-* See how to make this run within an app that uses it as dependency
+  * how to use it
+  * performance constraints
+  * licence
+  * publish it in networks (Github, Linkedin, Blog)
 -----------------------------------
 ## Future improvements:
 * Improve performance (analyze KAPT to run code on compiling time)
+  * [x] Project profiling to detect bottlenecks
+  * Custom appender should handle concurrent events
 * Enhance ProtectedField static methods support
 * Enhance ProtectedField configuration with annotation metadata
 -----------------------------------